krzpiesiewicz/restful-generic-geometry/README.md

 ### Control fields
 `"Type"` forces service to use certain type like: `Byte`, `Short`, `Int`, `Long`, `Float`, `Double` and own types declared by client.
 The `"Context"` specifies a nondefault operation object (e.g. client's group, ring, field) that should be used during calculating.
-`"InnerProduct"`, `"Norm"` are described in [Defining own types, operation contexts, inner products, norms](https://github.com/krzpiesiewicz/restful-generic-geometry#defining-own-types-operation-contexts-inner-products-norms).
+`"InnerProduct"`, `"Norm"` are described in [Defining custom types, operation contexts, inner products, norms](https://github.com/krzpiesiewicz/restful-generic-geometry#defining-custom-types-operation-contexts-inner-products-norms).

 ### Identifiers' fields
 An identifier is a string starting with `'$'` character (e.g. `"$v1"`).
 Its value could be given explicitly (e.g. `"a": 5`), a link to other identifier (e.g. `"$a": "$b"`) or an operation (e.g. `"$a": {"+": [5, 7]}`)

 ### Explicit values
 There are two defaultly supported explicit values: scalars and vectors.
 Vector is a simple list of scalars.
 E.g. for fractional types like `"Double"` or `"Float"` values `5.0`, `1`, `3.14` are scalars and `[5.0, 1, 3.14]` is a vector.
-To create own manners of defining explicit values see [Defining own types, operation contexts, inner products, norms](https://github.com/krzpiesiewicz/restful-generic-geometry#defining-own-types-operation-contexts-inner-products-norms).
+To create own manners of defining explicit values see [Defining custom types, operation contexts, inner products, norms](https://github.com/krzpiesiewicz/restful-generic-geometry#defining-custom-types-operation-contexts-inner-products-norms).

 ### Result template
 The value of `"Res"` is a JSONlike result template, where every identifier given as a JSON value is replaced by the value of the identifier.
 See examples below.